DianaVashti/dis-algorithm-squad/README.md

 # dis-algorithm-squad
-a repo for the learners in my squad to post algorithm answers and discussion
+A repo for the learners to post algorithm answers and discussion

+Find the algorithms pinned in the slack channel "Dis-algorithm-club".

 ## Guide